-A company going into administration refers to an insolvent company that has been placed under the control of Licensed Insolvency Practitioners.
-Often appointed bt the company directors themselves, though lenders who are secured may appoint to ensure their monies lent are secure and even maybe repaid once sanctioned by the courts to appoint.
+A company going into administration refers to an insolvent company placed under the control of licensed Insolvency Practitioners.
+Often appointed by the company directors themselves, though secured lenders may appoint to ensure their monies lent are secure, and maybe repaid once sanctioned by the courts to appoint.

-Once the company going into administration has a Licensed Insolvency Practitioner appointed.
+Once the company goes into administration, it has a licensed Insolvency Practitioner appointed.
 The company then is ring-fenced from creditors threatening to commence or in the process of any legal action to recover outstanding monies.

 Who may then opt to place a limited company into Administration?

 Normally.
 The directors initiate a voluntary process.
 The business may be experiencing financial difficulties?
-However, an Administration may also be prompted by a Qualifying Floating Charge Holder, ( Banks, Secured lenders), if they feel their monies are at risk.
-This is referred to as an Administrative Receivers the appointed Administrator.
+However, a Qualifying Floating Charge Holder may also however prompt an Administration (Banks, Secured lenders), if they feel their monies are at risk.
+This is referred to as an Administrative Receivers, the appointed Administrator.

 Notice of Intention to appoint an Administrator?

-A notice of intention to appoint administrators then commences when the Company files a document Form 2.8B to the court, to register its intention to enter into Administration.
-Therefore, this signifies the Company trying to resolve its financial issues.
+A notice of intention to appoint administrators then commences when the Company files a document Form 2.8B to the court to register its intention to enter into Administration.
+Therefore, this signifies the Company is attempting to resolve its financial issues.
 Usually used when a company attempts a pre-pack administration process.
 The notice is then registered at companies house.